RobTillaart/SparseMatrix/README.md

 The implementation is based on 3 arrays holding ``` x, y, value``` where value is float, and x and y are uint8_t.
 That are 6 bytes per element.
-The number of elements that the sparse matrix object can hold are given as parameter to the constructor.
+The number of non-zero elements that the sparse matrix object can hold are given as parameter to the constructor.
 If the space cannot be allocated the size is set to zero.